2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 Coinjoins are sometimes described as "mixers", a term that some bitcoiners reject, fearing that it could be confused with custodial mixers.
 I believe, however, that this apprehension is ill-founded, since, in a mathematical context, the coinjoin embodies precisely the concept of mixing.

 In the general field of mathematics, mixing refers to the property of a dynamical system where, after a certain period of time, all portions of the initial space can theoretically become mixed with any other portion.
 Mixing implies that the position of a particle or the state of a system evolves in such a way that its future distribution is independent of its initial distribution, thus reaching a state where the characteristics of the initial state are uniformly distributed throughout the system's space.
 This is exactly what happens in a coinjoin with Bitcoin.
-In my opinion, CoinJoin is indeed a coin mixing method.
+In my opinion, CoinJoin is indeed a form of coin mixing.

 ![BTC204](assets/fr/114.webp)